rolfmichelsen/dragontools/Dist Readme.txt

 DragonDos
 	Permits accessing DragonDos filesystem in virtual diskette images.
 The VDK, DSK and HFE virtual diskette formats are currently supported.

+File2VDK
+        Simple tool for writing files to a new VDK disk image.

 Refer to the wiki at https://github.com/rolfmichelsen/dragontools/wiki for full documentation of the tools.
 This site also hosts the source code for